OfficerGreg/m347/README.md

 ## Installation

-To install this project make sure that docker is downloaded:
+To install this project make sure that docker is downloaded or download it through this link:

 https://www.docker.com/products/docker-desktop/